itsbenter/PortraitFrameVariations/README.md

 ## Portrait Frames

 At release (1.0.0), there are 21 seasonal frames, 10 festival frames, 9 map specific frames, and 1 event specific frames.
 The edits is overlayed on top of existing UI, allowing minimal compatibility for UI recolor mod.
 Below is the default portrait frames setting.
-You can adjust the list through the config to add or remove portraits frame.

 ### Seasonal